rsheeter/playground/vf_css_matching/README.md

 1. Variable font matching for named instances
 1. Matching italic + slant (spec seems to think of them as exclusive choices)

 This document outlines potential changes to the style matching algorithm to address each area.

-[TOC]

-## Matching today
+"Variable fonts" is abbreviated "VF" throughout.

+## Current style matching
 The CSS4 [style matching algorithm](https://www.w3.org/TR/css-fonts-4/#font-style-matching) is roughly:

 ```
+Given a family name:

 Steps 1-3: Find all the @font-face’s that match by family name.
 Step 4: Pick a specific @font-face.
-A VF is treated as the instance with the best matching characteristics.
+    A VF matches as the position with the best matching characteristics.

 4.0 Start with the set of @font-face that match by family name
 4.1 Find the set of faces that match best by width (font-stretch), discard others